shekgit/JS-Practice/README.md

 8. For Day 11, move mouse to see custom cursor with blend effects
 9. For Day 12, hover on names to reveal profile images
 10. For Day 13, click "Save" buttons to bookmark job listings
+11. For Day 14, click piano keys or use keyboard (ASDFGHJ + WETYU) to play notes

 ## Technologies Used
 - HTML5